Latvia in the Eurovision Song Contest 2025: Background

-After a restructuring that led to the incorporation of LTV into the current Public Broadcasting of Latvia (LSM) on 2 January 2025, it is the latter who will participate in the 2025 contest.
+After a restructuring that led to the incorporation of LTV into the current Latvian Public Service Media (LSM) on 2 January 2025, it was the latter who participated in the 2025 contest.
 As part of its duties as participating broadcaster, LSM organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed their intentions to participate at the 2025 contest on 16 July 2024.
 LTV selected their entries for Eurovision through a national final.
 Since their debut in 2000 until 2012, LTV had organised the selection show Eirodziesma, which was rebranded and retooled as Dziesma in 2013 and 2014.
 Since 2015, LTV organised the Supernova national final in order to select its entry, and on 24 July 2024, the broadcaster announced that it would return with organising Supernova 2025 in order to select its entry for the 2025 contest.

 Before Eurovision

 Supernova 2025

 Supernova 2025 was the tenth edition of the national final format used to select Latvia's entry for the Eurovision Song Contest.
 The competition commenced on 1 February 2025 with a semi-final and concluded with a final on 8 February 2025.
 The two shows in the competition took place at the Riga Film Studio in Riga, hosted by Ketija Šēnberga and Lauris Reiniks and broadcast on LTV1 as well as online via the streaming platform Replay.lv and the official Supernova website supernova.lsm.lv.
 Alternative broadcasts of the final also occurred on LTV7 with a sign language translation as well as online at lsm.lv.